Ivane212/Walk-With-Tyson/README.md

 * Create a website that is user friendly and looks interesting.
 * Make the navigation simple for the users.
 * To give an idea to users (dog owners) about Tyson so that they can decide if he is compatible with their dogs.
-* To make users understand the purpose of the page and walks
+* To make users understand the purpose of the page and walks.
 * To make it easy for the users to find out all the trails and details.
 * To enable signing- up for the walks without any technical difficulty.